-OCPC based its estimates of solar energy production for this project on projections provided by Energy Trust of Oregon (ETO).
+OCPC based its estimates of solar energy production for this project on projections provided by Pure Energy Group, which used Folsom Labs Helioscope software and Energy Trust of Oregon estimates.
 Energy production can be affected by a variety of factors including weather, shading, and panel and inverter type and performance.
 In addition, solar panels typically degrade in performance slightly over time ("System Productivity").